Triggers

 Google Calendar since parameter Trigger hint indicating the default offset of 1 hour ago for Google Calendar

-The When first started, this recipe should pick up events from value can only be set once and is locked from further changes after the recipe has been started for the first time.
+The When first started, this recipe should pick up events from value can only be set once.
+You can't change it after the recipe has run or been tested.

 TIMEZONE